urbanjost/M_intrinsics/docs/intrinsics.md

 logical, dimension(2,3) :: mymask
 integer :: i
 integer :: c(2,3,4)

-   a = reshape( [ 1, 2, 3, 4, 5, 6 ], [ 2, 3 ])
+   print *,'the numeric arrays we will compare' a = reshape( [ 1, 2, 3, 4, 5, 6 ], [ 2, 3 ])
    b = reshape( [ 0, 7, 3, 4, 5, 8 ], [ 2, 3 ])
    c = reshape( [( i,i=1,24)], [ 2, 3 ,4])
-  ! show numeric arrays we will compare print '(3i3)', a(1,:) print '(3i3)', a(2,:)
+   print '(3i3)', a(1,:)
+   print '(3i3)', a(2,:)
    print *